qmsk/backup/README.md

 Limit to rsync sender, i.e. rsync from this source.

+This is the default behavior.
+For safety, this requires an explicit `--allow-restore` for write operations

 #### `--restrict-path=`

 Limit to paths under the given prefix.
 Can be given multiple times to allow different paths.